mighty-gerbils/gerbil-poo/doc/triezip.md

   2. Unlike most other balanced trees, tries provide a *canonical* representation for any mapping: two equal mappings with always be represented by structurally equal tries.
-     By contrast, red-black trees, AVL trees, B-trees, etc., may be faster for various use cases, but which tree you obtain will depend on the history of creation and modifications.
+     By contrast, red-black trees, AVL trees, B-trees, etc., may be faster for many use cases, but which tree you obtain will depend on the history of insertions and modifications.

   3. This canonical representation in turn makes it possible to easily compare mapping tables, deterministically agree on their structure despite concurrent evaluation,